Zenoleader/MGS-Bot/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 **UPDATES**

-We have added a new report command (;report text).
-This is a global command, and if you have a problem just use this command and we may be able to help!
+We have added a new report command (;report text) & an new 8ball command (;8ball text).
+These are global commands, and if you have a problem just use the report command and we may be able to help!
+If you have a question that needs a wise answer, use the 8ball command!

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 **LINKS:**